 More and more people are giving up work completely or taking extended time-off to care for an elderly relative, something that isn’t always easy emotionally or financially.

-Many people face the dilemma of not wanting a stranger to look after their relative, yet for financial reasons are unable to care for that relative themselves.
-As such, many people want to know whether they can be paid for caring for a relative.
+Many people face the dilemma of not wanting a stranger to look after their relative, yet for financial reasons are unable to care for that family member themselves.
+As such, many people want to know whether they can be paid for caring for a family member, whether that be your parents, wife, husband or another relative.

 Can I be paid to care for a family member?